pierre-haessig/ausgrid-solar-data/README.md

 # Ausgrid - Solar home electricity data

-Personal repository on the analysis of the [Solar home electricity dataset](http://www.ausgrid.com.au/Common/About-us/Corporate-information/Data-to-share/Solar-home-electricity-data.aspx), made available by [Ausgrid](http://www.ausgrid.com.au/) (an Australian electric utility which owns and operates the distribution grid in Sidney and nearby areas in New South Wales, cf. their [network area map](https://www.ausgrid.com.au/network_area)).
+Personal repository on the analysis of the [Solar home electricity dataset](https://www.ausgrid.com.au/Industry/Our-Research/Data-to-share/Solar-home-electricity-data), made available by [Ausgrid](http://www.ausgrid.com.au/) (an Australian electric utility which owns and operates the distribution grid in Sidney and nearby areas in New South Wales, cf. their [network area map](https://www.ausgrid.com.au/network_area)).

+This work is available under a [CC BY 4.0 license](LICENSE).

+A detailed description of the dataset is available in the article published by the original creators of the dataset:
+E. L. Ratnam, S. R. Weller, C. M. Kellett, and A. T. Murray, “Residential load and rooftop PV generation: an Australian distribution network dataset,” *International Journal of Sustainable Energy*, 2017.
+DOI: [10.1080/14786451.2015.1100196](https://doi.org/10.1080/14786451.2015.1100196)

+Notice that there is no link between the authors of the dataset and me (Pierre Haessig) the author of this analysis.
+I am just very grateful they made this great dataset available.
+I have used a subset of this data in my [Solar home control bench](https://github.com/pierre-haessig/solarhome-control-bench/) project.

 ## Dataset exploration